 Most students don’t do this and don’t think this way.
 If they did, or could be instructed to, I suspect Graham’s ideas would work better.

-Students themselves, if they’re intellectually honest, know a lot of the advice given in this essay on some level.
+Students themselves, if they’re intellectually honest, intuit a lot of the advice in this essay.
 One recent paper writer said in a reflection that: “My first draft does not have a direction or a point, but my final draft does.”
 Not all writing needs a point, but if you read student writing, you find that very little of it lacks a point because the author is trying to discover something or explore something about the world.
 It lacks a point because it’s incoherent or meandering.
 Again: that’s not me trying to be a jerk, but rather a description of what I see in papers.

 Here’s another: “You were correct in telling me that writing a paper by wrapping evidence around big ideas rather than literary analysis would be difficult, and I found that out the hard way.”
-Again, these writers could be trying to suck up or tell me what I want to hear, but enough have said similar things in a sufficient number of different contexts to make me think their experiences are representative.
-And I offer warnings, not absolute rules: if students want to write “big idea” papers, I don’t order them not to.
-Many suffer as a result.
+These writers could be trying to suck up or tell me what I want to hear, but enough have said similar things in a sufficient number of different contexts to make me think their experiences are representative.
+And I offer warnings, not absolute rules: if students want to write “big idea” papers, I don’t order them not to, though many suffer as a result.
+Suffering can lead to growth.
 A few thrive.
 But such students show why English instructors offer the kinds of guidance and assignments they do.
 These can be parodied, and we’ve all had lousy English classes taught by the incompetent, inept, and burned out.

-If I had given students assignments closer to the real writing that Graham does, most simply wouldn’t be able to do it.
-But I am pushing them in the direction of real writing—which is part of the reason I tell the ones who really want to write to read “The Age of the Essay.”
+If I had given students assignments closer to the real writing that Graham does, most simply wouldn’t be able to do them.
+But I am pushing students in the direction of real writing—which is part of the reason I tell the ones who want to really write to read “The Age of the Essay.”
 I love the essay: it’s only some of the reasoning about why schools operate the way they do that bothers me, and even then I only came to discover why things are done the way they are by doing them.

 If you think you can teach writing better, I encourage you to go try it, especially in a public school or big college.
 I thought I could.
 Turned out to be a lot harder than I thought.
 Reality has a surprising amount of detail.